Shmuel Yosef Agnon: Biography

-In 1913, Agnon moved to Germany, where he met Esther Marx (1889-1973), the daughter of Alexander Marx.
+In 1912, Agnon moved to the German Empire, where he met Esther Marx (1889-1973), the sister of Alexander Marx.
 They married in 1920 and had two children.
-In Germany he lived in Berlin and Bad Homburg vor der Höhe (1921–24).
+In Germany, he lived in Berlin and Bad Homburg vor der Höhe (1921–24).
 Salman Schocken, a businessman and later also publisher, became his literary patron and freed him from financial worries.
 From 1931 on, his work was published by Schocken Books, and his short stories appeared regularly in the newspaper Haaretz, also owned by the Schocken family.
-In Germany, he continued to write short stories and collaborated with Martin Buber on an anthology of Hasidic stories.
+He continued to write short stories in Germany and collaborated with Martin Buber on an anthology of Hasidic stories.
 Many of his early books appeared in Buber's Jüdischer Verlag (Berlin).
-The mostly assimilated, secular German Jews, Buber and Franz Rosenzweig among them, considered Agnon to be a legitimate relic, being a religious man, familiar with Jewish scripture.
+The assimilated, secular German Jews, Buber and Franz Rosenzweig among them, considered Agnon a legitimate relic, religious man familiar with Jewish scripture.
 Gershom Scholem called him "the Jews' Jew".

 In 1924, a fire broke out in his home, destroying his manuscripts and rare book collection.
 This traumatic event crops up occasionally in his stories.
 Later that year, Agnon returned to Palestine and settled with his family in the Jerusalem neighborhood of Talpiot.
 In 1929, his library was destroyed again during anti-Jewish riots.

-When his novel Hachnasat Kalla ("The Bridal Canopy") appeared in 1931 to great critical acclaim, Agnon's place in Hebrew literature was assured.
+Agnon's place in Hebrew literature was assured when his novel Hakhnasat Kalla ("The Bridal Canopy") appeared in 1931 to critical acclaim.
 In 1935, he published Sippur Pashut ("A Simple Story"), a novella set in Buchach at the end of the 19th century.
-Another novel, Tmol Shilshom ("Only Yesterday"), set in Eretz Yisrael (Israel) of the early 20th century, appeared in 1945.
+Another novel, Tmol Shilshom ("Only Yesterday"), set in early 20th century Palestine, appeared in 1945.

 Agnon was a strict vegetarian in his personal life.

+During much of the 20th century, there was debate about whether Agnon or Yitzhak HaLevi Herzog was the actual author of the Prayer for the Welfare of the State of Israel in 1948.
+Herzog was generally considered the author until a 1983 article in Ma'ariv by scholar David Tamar raised the possibility of Agnon's authorship.
+However, findings by scholar Yoel Rappel and corroborated by the National Library of Israel in 2018 confirmed Herzog's authorship but confirmed that Agnon had edited the work.